Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Results and Discussion

 Our results so far indicate that appropriate choices of $(\xi,\theta_\pm)$ can substantially enhance the transport of quantum information by Gaussian states, either symmetrically or with directional bias.
 Although this highlights a distinctive feature of delocalized wave packets, it also reveals parameter regimes that are unfavorable for propagation.
-As shown in panel (c) of Fig.~\ref{Fig5}, for $\sigma_0=1$ the ratio $\sigma_d/\sigma$ exhibits minima at $\xi=1$ and $\theta=\pm\pi/3,\pm5\pi/3$, corresponding to conditions where $\sigma_d/\sigma<1$.
+As shown in Fig.~\ref{Fig5}(c), for $\sigma_0=1$ the ratio $\sigma_d/\sigma$ exhibits minima at $\theta=\pm\pi/3,\pm5\pi/3$ for $\xi=1$, corresponding to conditions where $\sigma_d/\sigma<1$.
 These minima motivate a systematic search for poorer-spreading configurations, which then serve as the individual ``losing'' strategies underpinning the Parrondo-type alternation protocol for a Gaussian state examined in the next section.